BSO

 His star may be fading nationally, but the President is still a hero in the poorer sections of Springfield.

-Despite his landslide defeat last month in his mayoral campaign, Bud Williams still has fans, bullethole and all.
+Despite his landslide defeat last month in his mayoral campaign, Bud Williams still has fans, despite the bullethole.

 The building that once housed the Pine Point Cafe is now a restaurant called D&G.

-Strangely enough, the Cafe signs are still hanging outside.
+Strangely enough, the old Cafe signs are still hanging outside.

 Me in the exact same spot in 1993.
 Photo by Jay Libardi.